tilda/rust-hwid/README.md

 # rust-hwid

-An simple library to detect an OS equivalent of an Hardware ID
+A simple library to detect an OS equivalent of an Hardware ID

 # Currently supported
 - Windows
 - macOS
 - Linux (dbus, systemd HWIDs)

+# TODO
+Find a way to support *BSDs or ditch the function for them entirely

 # Usage
-TODO: The library doesn't even allow you to use it yet.

-I'll program in some OS detection logic/etc in due time.
+There is a single function: `get_id()`

+An example is provided in the `examples` folder.